 A students' Academic Plan is a list of all courses the student is required to complete in order to graduate from the school.
 The Academic Plan is determined by the school and is based on the curricula of the program(s) for which the student enrolls.
 A students Academic Plan may change throughout the students enrollment at the school depending on whether modification are made to a programs curricula as determined by the SCIT Education Department or the student decides to enroll in additional programs or withdraw from a currently enrolled program.
-The Academic Plan SAP Units is the sum of credit units for all required courses in the students' current and prior, if any, Academic Plan(s) in the student did not attempt but has completed based on any of the criteria defined in the Course Completion section of this Catalog.
+The Academic Plan SAP Units is the sum of credit units for all required courses in the students' current and prior, if any, Academic Plan(s) in the students' current enrollment minus courses for which the student did not attempt but has completed based on any of the criteria defined in the Course Completion section of this Catalog.